 Eat the leaves raw or cooked as a spinach substitute.

-Clover blossoms make excellent teas and jellies and can be turned into a honey substitute when cooked in sugar and water.
+Clover blossoms make excellent teas and jellies and can be a honey substitute when cooked in sugar and water.

 Dandelion: Tastes Bitter